Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/light-clients-bridges/slides.md

 <pba-flex center>

-- Most trustless way to interact with blockchain<br/>is to run a node
+- Most trustless way to interact with blockchain<br />is to run a node
 - This is true for individuals _and_ other blockchains
 - A blockchain is extremely resource constrained.
 - Run a source chain light client on the target chain